 - the Council appointed in an official capacity to represent the interests of the Council on the Boards of Limited Companies. - 6.
 To make loans and advances to outside bodies in accordance with the policies and limits determined by the Council.
 Details of current policies are shown in Annex A. - 7.
 To undertake or arrange for all necessary transactions associated with the management of the assets of the Pension Fund. - 8.
-Subject to subsequent report to the Overview and Scrutiny Management Board, to authorise an increase in the target area budget of that Committee to fund any shortfall in expenditure necessary towards the realisation of a capital receipt and which cannot be capitalised. - To determine a current maximum annual rental for contract hire cars under the modified contract hire car scheme for the Chief Executive, Executive Directors, Director, Heads of Function and other qualifying Officers of the Council. - 10.
-To act as Chief Finance Officer in pursuance of the Local Government Finance Act 1988. - 11.
-To agree appropriate means of securing external representation on the Pension Committee, in consultation with relevant external bodies. - 12.
-To maintain an adequate and effective internal audit service. - 13.
-To effect all insurance cover in respect of County Council activities and responsibilities, including making appropriate arrangements for the investigation and settlement of claims. - 14.
-To approve allocations from the corporate contingency revenue budget in consultation with the Executive Councillor with responsibility for finance and any other appropriate Executive Councillors. - 15.
-To arrange appropriate banking and related services on behalf of the Council including opening and closing bank accounts. - 16.
+To take decisions in exercise of the Council's functions as Scheme Manager for the Firefighter's Pension Schemes. - 9.
+Subject to subsequent report to the Overview and Scrutiny Management Board, to authorise an increase in the target area budget of that Committee to fund any shortfall in expenditure necessary towards the realisation of a capital receipt and which cannot be capitalised. - 10.
+To determine a current maximum annual rental for contract hire cars under the modified contract hire car scheme for the Chief Executive, Executive Directors, Director, Heads of Function and other qualifying Officers of the Council. - 11.
+To act as Chief Finance Officer in pursuance of the Local Government Finance Act 1988. - 12.
+To agree appropriate means of securing external representation on the Pension Committee, in consultation with relevant external bodies. - 13.
+To maintain an adequate and effective internal audit service. - 14.
+To effect all insurance cover in respect of County Council activities and responsibilities, including making appropriate arrangements for the investigation and settlement of claims. - 15.
+To approve allocations from the corporate contingency revenue budget in consultation with the Executive Councillor with responsibility for finance and any other appropriate Executive Councillors. - 16.
+To arrange appropriate banking and related services on behalf of the Council including opening and closing bank accounts. - 17.
 To exercise the function of the Council in relation to the use of badges for display on disabled persons' motor vehicles.